raspberrypilearning/monster-mashup/en/step_4.md

 --- /hints ---

 ### Placing an order
-Next, ask the user for the number of monsters they'd like and store that number in a variable.
+Next, ask the user for the number of monsters they'd like and store that number in a **variable**.

 --- hints ---
 --- hint ---